What the Daisy Said: Plot

-Sisters Martha and Millie begin their day in a field of daisies.
-Millie plucks petals to divine whether he loves me... he loves me not, and the two part ways.
+Sisters Martha and Milly begin their day in a field of daisies.
+Milly plucks petals to divine whether he loves me... he loves me not, and the two part ways.
 Martha encounters a lanky farmhand who proposes they become sweethearts, but she declines and heads to town for a palm reading.
-There, a mustachioed gypsy captivates her and offers a fortune aligned with his own desires.
-Swayed by his charm, Martha meets him at a waterfall, where he wins her trust before she returns home.
+A mustachioed gypsy fortuneteller tells her fortune, and she agrees to meet him at a waterfall before returning home.

-Eager to see him again, Martha revisits the waterfall.
-The gypsy embraces her, and after she departs, he confidently plans his next move.
-Martha convinces Millie to have her fortune told, but while distracted in town, Martha loses track of her sister.
-The gypsy, now alone with Millie, leads her to the waterfall and kisses her, which Martha later witnesses.
-Heartbroken, Martha withdraws to the orchard.
+Martha revisits the waterfall, and the gypsy embraces her.
+Martha convinces Milly to have her fortune told, but loses track of her sister in town.
+The gypsy, now alone with Milly, leads her to the waterfall and kisses her, which Martha later witnesses.
+Martha withdraws to the orchard.

-Meanwhile, their father discovers Millie with the gypsy and, enraged, confronts him.
+Meanwhile, the sisters' father discovers Milly with the gypsy and, enraged, confronts him.
 In the struggle, the gypsy strikes the father and flees.
 A search party forms as the father recovers.
-Unaware of the assault, Martha hides the gypsy in a barrel.
-When the mob passes, he departs abruptly.
-The posse later confronts him at the fortuneteller's wagon and forces him to leave town.
+Martha, unaware of the assault, hides the gypsy in a barrel.
+When the search party passes, he departs abruptly.
+It later confronts him at the fortuneteller's wagon and forces him to leave town.

-In the aftermath, Martha finds comfort with the farmhand she once rejected.
-The film ends as Millie strolls arm-in-arm with a new suitor through the daisy field.
+Martha finds comfort with the farmhand she earlier rejected.
+The film ends as Milly strolls arm-in-arm with a new suitor through the daisy field.